 Message From the Chancellor

-I want to remind you that we cannot do this alone.
-We must have the generous private support from alumni and friends.
-And we must continue to build our partnerships with our students, faculty, staff and especially the Montgomery community.
+At AUM it is an honor to be part of educating this next generation of students.
+But we cannot do it alone.
+We need the generous support of our alumni and friends.
+And we must continue to build partnerships with students, faculty, staff and the Montgomery community.